brutesque/touchdesigner-orbbec-astra/README.md

 # TouchDesigner Script TOP for Orbbec3D Astra
- Orbbec3D Astra python implementation for TouchDesigner Script Top
+Orbbec3D Astra python implementation for TouchDesigner Script Top.
+Work in progress.
+Still unstable.
+TouchDesigner might crash when switching parameters on active streams.

+Any help and feedback is welcome.

 ### Requirements:
 - Windows